 - Cool Crown: Wears tiaras when playing "Save the princess" games.
 She has quite a few of them around.

 - Cool Down Hug: Lambie would use her cuddling and hugging skills as a form of calming down toys.
 Such as calming down Gillian the Giant after her emotional outburst, and immediately hugs Piglet to calm down his worryness of Pooh's stomach injury in the episode "Hundred Acre Wood".

 - Cuddle Bug: Lambie's main duty at the clinic seems to be dispensing cuddles, which are apparently a legitimate and vital part of several treatments.

 - The Cutie: She's a soft plush lamb whose purpose is to give out cuddles.

 - Fangirl: Of Melinda Mermaid, Bella the Ballerina and Dress-Up Daisy.

 - Friend or Idol Decision: Struggles with this in "On Call Ball".
 She wants to win the Ball of Brilliance at the Wicked King's Ball-athon, but if she stops dancing she's out of the competition.
 When Stuffy gets hurt she wants to help him, but wants to continue dancing as well.
 Ultimately she forfeits the competition to help Stuffy when she realizes he's losing stuffing and needs medical attention.

 - Friend to All Children: Lambie not only loves toys, but really loves babies.
-She's the most excited when Doc's baby sister arrives home, loves Doc's baby doll that her parents got her, and is seen watching over babies in a nursery and singing them a lullaby in one episode of Toy Hospital.
+She's the most excited when Doc's baby sister arrives home, loves Doc's baby doll that her parents got her, and is seen watching over toy babies in a nursery and singing them a lullaby in some episodes of Toy Hospital.

 - Friend to All Living Things: She really loves keeping company with toy patients and other living toys.
 She also loves Doc's newborn baby sister.